Frequently Asked Questions Regarding Admissions and Financial Aid

 - What is the deadline for applications?
 Can I apply for Spring admission?

 We do not have a hard-and-fast deadline for admissions, however, the earlier the better.
-University fellowships typically have deadlines in February or March, so in order to be eligible for any fellowships that may be available please try to complete your application by early February.
+University fellowships typically have deadlines in February or March, so in order to be eligible for any fellowships that may be available please try to complete your application by February 1.
 Applications that are received too late, after we have filled out our incoming class (typically by mid-April), will rarely be considered.

 Spring admission is possible in exceptional cases, but we recommend that you contact the chair of the graduate admissions committee before submitting an application.
 It is also possible to apply for Fall admission but defer matriculation until Spring.